-We see that the statistical error of the two data sets is comparable in the plots shown, and the same happens for basically all the kinematic bins.
-On the other hand, the error bars are sufficiently small for a reliable extraction of the DiFF only where the bulk of the statistics is concentrated, i.e. at low Q^2 , central values of z and x_B (as in the bins shown n Fig. 8) and low invariant mass.
+We see that the statistical error of the two data sets is comparable over the whole kinematic plane.
+On the other hand, the error bars are sufficiently small for a reliable extraction of the DiFF only where the bulk of the statistics is concentrated, i.e. at low Q^2 , central values of z and x_B and low invariant mass.
 Therefore, the completion of the data taking on both proton and deuteron targets will be crucial for the accurate determination of the multiplicity over the whole kinematic plane.
-The benefit of about one order of magnitude higher statistics than what is shown in the Figs. 8 on both targets will be definitely more important for the other combination of pion charge, which are also under analysis.
+The benefit of about one order of magnitude higher statistics than what is shown in the Figs. 12 and 13 on both targets will be definitely more important for the other combination of pion charge, which are also under analysis.